-Kevin Chimaji has extensive experience in Calibration and testing, maintenance, troubleshooting of various instrument loops and devices.
+Kevin Chimaji is an Electrical and Instrumentation Technician and has extensive experience in Calibration and testing, maintenance, troubleshooting of various instrument loops and devices.
 He currently works for Indorama Eleme Fertilizer and Chemicals Limited.

 Were you interested in technical things as a child?